Koichi Domoto: Theatre

 Domoto has also participated in some other theatres.
 In November 2010, he played in stage Shichinin no Samurai produced by Kansai Yamamoto, which was an adaptation of Seven Samurai.
 From July to September 2018, he starred as Arcite in John Caird's musical Knights’ Tale, which was an adaptation of William Shakespeare's The Two Noble Kinsmen, at Imperial Theatre.
 Since 2019, Domoto took over the position of director of another musical DREAM BOYS produced by Johnny & Associates and played by his junior colleagues.

-The premiere of MILLENNIUM SHOCK in 2000 at Imperial Theatre was very controversial since it was also the first time a theatre from Johnny & Associates to be performed there.
+The premiere of MILLENNIUM SHOCK in 2000 at Imperial Theatre was controversial since it was also the first time a theatre from Johnny & Associates was performed there.
 It was believed that idols were unqualified to stand at the most famous and important theatre in Japan, let alone playing the lead at the age of 21.
 However, SHOCK gradually becomes one of the most important musicals at Imperial Theatre and one of the representing Japanese original musicals.
 In 2018, Domoto played the lead in Endless SHOCK and Knights’ Tale from February to March and from July to August respectively at Imperial Theatre, becoming the fourth person in history and the first person in 26 years to play a lead for four months in a year at Imperial Theatre.
-After the success of SHOCK, several other stages from Johnny & Associates and musicals starred idols from other companies started to be performed at Imperial Theatre, and Domoto is credited for broadening the career of musical actors for idols.
+After the success of SHOCK, several other stages from Johnny & Associates and musicals starred idols from other companies started to be performed at Imperial Theatre, and Domoto was credited for broadening the career of musical actors for idols.